The newest Walgreens exclusive lets you build three figures, so let's pretend they're each their own thing.

 She also gets new hands with claws on the fingers, something else that would work for an X-Factor uniform.
 Swapping the head and hands is surprisingly tough; they just don't want to go onto the figure.
 It's a shame there was no way to give her a tail.

 This set also includes parts to turn the figure into either Mirage or Karma, meaning it's going to be three times as in-demand as regular, with people looking to have all of them on display at once.
 You know, like these exclusives weren't hard enough to find already.
-You know, Magik's head would probably fit on here, too.
+Come to think of it, Magik's head would probably fit on here, too.
 And maybe it wouldn't sit as unnaturally high as the others do.